UWC Procedures

 Appeal by either party

-Must be received by the Secretary within seven days after the parties receive the hearing panel’s report
+Must be received by the Director within seven days after the parties receive the hearing panel’s report

 Response to an appeal

-Must be received by the Secretary within seven days after the opposing party’s receipt of the appeal
+Must be received by the Director within seven days after the opposing party’s receipt of the appeal

 Decision on appeal